-We educate, care for, invest in, and advocate for over 2,984 girls and boys each year.
+We educate, care for, invest in, and advocate for CHILDREN In OUR Community.

 YWCA Spokane has been providing care and educational services to children since 1967.
 Currently, we offer Early Childhood Education and Assistance Program (ECEAP) to help 3 and 4 year-olds be kindergarten-ready.
-We also provide a free on-site childcare service called Safe Haven for parents and guardians utilizing classes and services offered at YWCA Spokane.
-In addition, our Child and Youth Advocacy Program provides counseling and services to children and caregivers who have survived domestic violence and are in the process of rebuilding their lives.
+We also provide free on-site childcare in the Safe Haven Classroom for children whose parents and guardians are utilizing classes and services on-site at YWCA Spokane.
+Additionally, our Youth Advocacy Program provides advocacy based support for children, youth, and caregivers who have survived domestic violence.

 - Early Childhood Education and Assistance Program (ECEAP)

-- Safe Haven – Free On-site Childcare for Clients (Available by appointment during COVID)
+- Safe Haven Classroom – Free Childcare for Individuals Accessing Services On-Site

 - Healthy Relationships & Domestic Violence Prevention